Search results for:

 Data breaches have increased by almost half since 2013.

 I'll let that sink in.

-Imagine going to your bank and finding out the employees have been draining the account in order to fund mass production of tiny hats for rabbits.
+Imagine going to your bank and finding out the employees have been draining the account to fund the mass production of tiny hats for rabbits.
 First, you become royally ticked off.
 Then you think of all the things you need to use your money on that are infinitely more important and necessary than tiny hats.
-After that you feel violated.
+After that, you feel violated.
 When it all finally fully registers in your brain, you're out for blood.
 You want those employees to be responsible for swindling your money.
 Most importantly, you want your money back.

 If you have had your credit card information stolen, you have gone through this range of emotions and felt the anger associated with it.
 Here's the good news-the President of the United States is fed up with these data breaches too.
 In an executive order hailed by Dmitri Alperovitch, co-founder of Crowdstrike, President Obama declared that "significant malicious" cyber activity is a national emergency.

-You can ready the full executive order here: https://www.whitehouse.gov/the-press-office/2015/04/01/executive-order-blocking-property-certain-persons-engaging-significant-m
+You can read the full executive order here: https://www.whitehouse.gov/the-press-office/2015/04/01/executive-order-blocking-property-certain-persons-engaging-significant-m.